dkallen78/Mathemagicus-Version-2.0/README.md

 ### Update

+I made a minor change to the way the monsters are displayed in the monster book.
+Instead of starting at 0, they now start at 1.
+I thought that starting at 0 would look weird to a player.

+## 11/29/17

+### Update

 I've fixed the minor issue with averaging the time to answer a question.

 I found a bug with the individual spell pages of the book that I fixed.
 The issue had to do w/ passing the wrong value to a function so that the spell book would show more spells than the player had learned.
 Working with arrays can get confusing...